rikiitokazu/AIStoryGenerator/README.md

 - Node.js and Express

 # To operate...
-- Need to retrieve and Open-AI API and MeaningCloud API key and store it in ./backend/.env as OPEN_AI_API_KEY and MC_API
+- Need to retrieve and Open-AI API and MeaningCloud API key and store it in ./backend/.env
 - expo-cli start --tunnel for iOS
 - npm start for web